creame/joinchat/README.txt

 * FIX Fatal error when selected button image is deleted from media library.
 * FIX WooCommerce settings not registered for translation.
 * For devs: format replacements now also accepts callbacks.
-* For devs: new javascript events for chat window 'joinchat:show' 'joinchat:hide'.
+* For devs: new javascript events for chat window 'whatsappme:show' 'whatsappme:hide'.

 = 3.1.1 =
 * CHANGED Tested up to WordPress 5.3